-7.1 State Water Project (SWP) Table A
+7.1 STATE WATER PROJECT (SWP) TABLE A

 SGPWA's contract with the Department of Water Resources (DWR) states a Table A amount of 17,300 AFY.
 Table A is the maximum amount of water the SGPWA can convey through the SWP facilities.
 This amount of water is not available consistently every year.
 In fall of each year, DWR provides an initial delivery allocation as a percent of Table A depending on amount of water in reservoir storage and anticipated hydrologic conditions.
 The allocation can be increased or decreased depending on the precipitation during the winter; a final allocation is usually issued in spring and sets the amount of water available, as a percentage of Table A, from the SWP.
 Since 1992, the allocation has averaged about 65%.
-DWR has prepared a reliability study which indicated the SWP can deliver only about 62% of Table A (10,726 AF to SGPWA) in any one year.
+DWR has prepared a reliability study (DWR - State Water Project Delivery Reliability Report 2011.
+State of California Dept. of Water Resources, June) which indicated the SWP can deliver only about 62% of Table A (10,726 AF to SGPWA) in any one year.
 Table B-5B, in DWR's Bulletin 132-17, forecasts the amount of SPW delivered to SGPWA in future years at 10,380 AFY (60% reliability).
 For consistency purposes 10,380 AFY is the amount which SGPWA can rely on at the present time.

-In the discussions over the Delta Conveyance Project (DCP) [formerly California Water Fix (CWF)], experts believe the current SWP reliability of about 62% will decrease over time to 48%, or possibly even lower, due to anticipated additional regulatory constraints to protect threatened and endangered fish within the Delta.
+In the discussions over the Delta Conveyance Project DCP, experts believe the current SWP reliability of about 62% will decrease over time to 48%, or possibly even lower, due to anticipated additional regulatory constraints to protect threatened and endangered fish within the Delta.
 The length of time over which this decline in reliability will occur is not certain, but to be conservative, it is assumed that by 2035, the SWP reliability will decrease to 48%.
-Implementation of DCP by 2030 to 2035 will restore reliability to the current 60% to 62% reliability.
+Implementation of CWF by 2030 to 2035 will restore reliability and possibly even increase it above the current 60% to 62% reliability.

 For planning purposes in this WSA, the SWP delivery reliability is assumed to decline at rate of linearly from 2018 to 2035.
-So by the year 2035, with a delivery reliability of 48%, the SGPWA can expect only about 8,300 AFY from the SWP.
-Once the CWF is in place, the reliability will be restored.
+Therefore, by the year 2035, with a delivery reliability of 48%, the SGPWA can expect only about 8,300 AFY from the SWP.
+Once the DCP is in place, the reliability will be restored, and, perhaps be slightly improved, over its current 62% reliability.

-7.2 Yuba Accord Water
+7.2 YUBA ACCORD WATER